syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Sections.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Sections/Remove-section-from-document).

 N> The Word document is a flow document in which contents will not be preserved page by page; instead the contents will be preserved sequentially section by section.
 Each section may extend to various pages based on its contents like table, text, images etc.
 N> Word viewer/editor renders the contents of the Word document page by page dynamically when opened for viewing or editing and this page wise rendered information will not be preserved in the document level as per the Word file format specification.